Parviz Mirza: Death

 Like many throughout the history of the Mughal court, Parviz had a notorious liking for drink.
 He was ravaged by excessive drinking and an indulgent lifestyle by the age of 37.
 In 1626, Parviz was gravely ill.
 He suffered delirium, fell into a coma, required five head wounds to be cauterized.
 He briefly awoke from the coma only to lose consciousness again.
 He died at the age of 38.
 With another heir out of the way, the cause of death was immediately suspected to be poison from the hand of Shah Jahan.
 Later, after Shah Jahan was deposed by Aurangzeb, his son jeered at him "how do you still regard the memory of Khusrav and Parviz, whom you did to death before your accession and who had threatened no injury to you?".
-Prince Parviz was buried in a garden in Agra.
+Prince Parviz was temporarily laid to rest in a tomb at Burhanpur and later transferred to Agra for final burial.

 Parviz's tomb is located on the banks of the Yamuna river, near the Itimad-ud-Daula and Chini Ka Ruza.
 The original design of the tomb was modeled after the mausoleum of Timur, and was situated in the center of the garden at Char Bagh.
 Not many people of Agra know of this tomb.
 It once boasted lime mortar plaster, octagonal minarets, and an inverted lotus at the dome.
 The tomb is not protected by the Archaeological Survey of India or any state level archaeological organization, and is subsequently falling into ruin.